CoryParsnipson/rpi-proto-1/README.md

 This is the main parts to hold everything together.
 So far only consists of a part that screws into the screen and holds the two controller halves.
 This model can be used with no problems, but v2 is better.

-### chassis-v2 [Status: WIP]
+### chassis-v2 [Status: success (up to date)]

 This is a re-make with reinforced sides so the controller hooks bend less.
+The two protoboard holders has been changed to one protoboard holder and one USB Hub holder.
+This version also has speaker holders and screw holes for the front enclosure to screw into it.